huma-engineering/huma-docs/data-collection/admin-portal/managing-deployments/configuring-the-content/tracking-modules.md

 Different modules also permit different collection methods.
 Patients can either enter their data manually or sync the app with other tracking devices or apps to log it automatically e.g. heart rate monitors, step counters.

-Other modules require qualitative data, such as the Photos and Journal modules.
+Other modules require qualitative data, such as the **Photos** and **Journal** modules.
 Journal entries are submitted via free text from the patient and photos can be captured easily from within the app.

 The table below shows which modules have the threshold option and what data entry methods are available.
-It also includes a link to an image of the modules in the patient App.

 | Module Name | Thresholds | Data collection |
 |--- | --- | --- |
 | Anxiety level - GAD-7 | Yes | Manual, followed by calculated |